BrandonCorey/js_139/study_guide.md

 ```
 ### Private Data ###
 Private Data is data that is impossible to access from outside the scope where the data is defined
-- Closures allow us to store private data that cannot be accessed by anything or anywhere outside the function that created the closure
+- Closures allow us to store private data that cannot be accessed  outside of the function that created the closure
 - Private data is desirable as it forces users to use the methods we provide to interract with that data instead of interracting with it directly
   - This helps with data integrity
   - Abstracts away implementation details from other developers